wso2/docs-ei/en/micro-integrator/docs/references/connectors/gmail-connector/gmail-connector-example.md

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

 ## Configure the connector in WSO2 Integration Studio
-1. Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.
+1. Follow these steps to set up the Integration Project and the Connector Exporter Project.
 {!references/connectors/importing-connector-to-integration-studio.md!}

-2. Right click on the created ESB Solution Project and select, -> **New** -> **Rest API** to create the REST API.
+2. Right click on the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.
     <img src="../../../../assets/img/connectors/adding-an-api.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>

 3. Follow these steps to [configure the Gmail API](configuring-gmail-api.md) and obtain the Client Id, Client Secret, Access Token and Refresh Token.